Stalking Information and Resources

 1. The HOPE Center (570-484-2111; hours vary by semester)

-Volunteers or staff from the Clinton County Women's Center can help you with understanding Protection From Abuse Orders if you would like to explore that possibility.
+Volunteers or staff from the Clinton County Women's Center, PASSAGES, A Way Out, or YWCA Greater Harrisburg can help you with understanding Protection From Abuse Orders if you would like to explore that possibility.

 What happens next?

 As a result of the stalking, you may find that you need more than the social support of friends or family.
 This is completely normal and you should not hesitate to seek counseling from others.
-Lock Haven University's Counseling Center (570-484-2479) is available for psychological counseling, while the Clinton County Women's Center and PASSAGES, Inc offer options counseling, a type of social support counseling that focuses more on available resources than psychological therapies.
+Lock Haven University's Counseling Center (570-484-2479) is available for psychological counseling, while the Clinton County Women's Center, PASSAGES, YWCA Greater Harrisburg, and A Way Out offer options counseling, a type of social support counseling that focuses more on available resources than psychological therapies.
 You may also find talking to a spiritual leader helpful.

 What if someone I know is being stalked?